Overview

 investors can purchase other debt securities, such as zero coupon bonds, which do not pay current interest, but

-rather are priced at a discount from their face values and their values accrete over time to face value at maturity.
+rather are priced at a discount from their face values and their values accrete over time to face value at

-rates fall.
+when interest rates fall.
 The longer the time to a bond’s maturity, the greater its interest rate risk.

 Bank Obligations including bonds and certificates of deposit may be vulnerable to setbacks or panics in the